 The malaria challenge in this trial involves receiving a very small number of malaria-infected red blood cells.
 If blood is given from one person to another there is a risk of an allergic reaction.
 Normally, the blood groups of the blood donor and the individual receiving the blood must be the same to avoid allergic reactions.
-The donor of the blood we will be using was blood group O, rhesus negative.
-This means the donor's blood can be given to people of the same or any other blood group, without causing an allergic reaction.
+The donor of the blood we will be using was blood group O, rhesus and Kell negative.
+This means the donor's blood can be given to people of the same or any other blood group.